Guo Boxiong

-Guo Boxiong (born July 1942) is a former general of the People's Liberation Army of China.
+Guo Boxiong (born July 1942) is a former general of the People's Liberation Army.
 He served as the vice chairman of the Central Military Commission, China's top military council, between 2002 and 2012.
-During the same period he also held a seat in the Politburo of the Chinese Communist Party, China's top decision-making body.
-He was expelled from the Communist Party on 30 July 2015.
+During the same period he also held a seat in the Politburo of the Chinese Communist Party (CCP), China's top decision-making body.
+He was expelled from the CCP on 30 July 2015.
 On July 25, 2016, he was sentenced to life imprisonment for bribery.

 Career

 Guo was born in Liquan County, Shaanxi province in July 1942.
 In August 1958, Guo, aged 16 and just finished middle school, began working at a military factory in Xingping, Shaanxi province.
 Guo joined the People's Liberation Army in 1960.
 Two years later, he joined the Chinese Communist Party.
 Guo was trained at China's National Defense University and the Xi'an Army Academy in People's Liberation Army Military Academy where he graduated.

 Guo earned a series of promotions in the 1970s.
 In the 55th Division of the 19th Army, Guo rose from a soldier to chief of staff of the 55th Division by 1982.
 By 1983 Guo was chief of staff of the 19th Army until 1985, when he became deputy chief of staff of the Lanzhou Military Region after a major re-organization of the PLA that took place under Deng Xiaoping.
 Afterwards Guo became commander of the 47th Group Army for three years.
 In 1993 Guo became deputy commander of the Beijing Military Region, the heart of China's defense establishment, and in 1997 commander of the Lanzhou Military Region.
 In September 1999, Guo became a member of the Central Military Commission, deputy chief of staff, and was also promoted to the rank of General (the highest rank in the army).

 In 2002, at the 16th National Congress of the Chinese Communist Party, Guo became the member of Politburo and the vice-chairman of the Central Military Commission (CMC), serving alongside Hu Jintao, who became the General Secretary of the Chinese Communist Party at the same Congress.
 The Vice-Chairmanship of the CMC is the highest executive position given to military officers.
+Guo served for ten years in the role.

+During their tenures, Guo and Xu Caihou sought to minimize Hu's authority on the CMC by concealing information, selectively reporting important information, and consolidating their influence over the personnel appointment process.
+They also sought to marginalize Xi Jinping, Hu's apparent successor.

-Guo served for ten years.
-He retired from the Politburo in 2012 and the Central Military Commission in 2013.
+Guo retired from the Politburo in 2012 and the Central Military Commission in 2013.